aZholtikov/ZHNetwork/README.md

 ## Function descriptions

-For more details and correctly using see [examples](https://github.com/aZholtikov/ZHNetwork/tree/master/examples).

 ### Sets the callback function for processing a received broadcast message

 Note.
 Possibility uses one callback function for recieved unicast and broadcast messages.